MM2024submission2850/StructualMIA/README.md

 **Parameters:

---imgname: path to the image
+- '--imgname': path to the image

 --H: height of the image in pixel space